Everything About Network Vulnerability Assessments

 Network vulnerability assessments aren’t always just a “nice to have” type of resource.
 Depending on your industry, you may be required to perform vulnerability assessments to remain compliant.
 For example, PCI and HIPAA require assessments to ensure that you are protecting your customers’ information and sensitive data.

-Just like any other project, your vulnerability assessment process requires a specific framework of organization for best results.
+Just like any other project, your vulnerability assessment process requires a specific framework of organization for the best results.
 Start by preparing for your network vulnerability assessment with a data review and organizing your project assumptions around that review.
 Your team will also need to compile a detailed list of IP addresses and start configuring IDS/IPS originating IP addresses.
 Otherwise, you may get false reports that malicious activity infiltrated your configurations.

 Remember to think about when and where you will perform your tests.
 If you’re planning to run your vulnerability assessment scan at a specific time of day, alert both parties of the details of the scan to ensure that the originating IP addresses are accepted on both sides.
 And it’s not just your computers that need a network vulnerability assessment: anything that can be accessed by the internet, like your printer, could become a way for hackers to infiltrate.